ariblack17/ariblack17/README.md

 - 👋 Hi, I’m @ariblack17 !
 - 👀 I’m interested in game development and cybersecurity :)
-- 🌱 I’m currently working with c, c++, and python
+- 🌱 I’m currently working with c, c++, and python on my projects
-- 💞️ I’m looking to collaborate on smaller projects to build my portfolio
+- 💞️ I’m looking to develop some smaller projects to build my portfolio
 - 📫 How to reach me: send an email my way (ariannahblack@gmail.com) <3

 <!---